budasnorbi/rekordbox-reader/readme.md

 });
 ```

-First when you run subscribing to this you will get all the results like this:
+The first time when the callback is fired it gives back all the changed properties:

 ```js
 {